Key Takeaways

 Providing Legal Defenses

-For certain claims, having proper policies—and following them—is an affirmative defense.
+For certain claims, having proper policies — and following them — can support an affirmative defense.
 The most significant example:

-Harassment claims: Under the Faragher-Ellerth defense, you may avoid liability for supervisor harassment if you had an anti-harassment policy, a complaint procedure, and the employee unreasonably failed to use it.
+Harassment claims: Under the Faragher-Ellerth defense, an employer may avoid liability for some supervisor harassment claims if no tangible employment action occurred, the employer took reasonable care to prevent and correct harassment, and the employee unreasonably failed to use available procedures.
 This defense is critical in hostile work environment claims.

 Demonstrating Consistency